bradsimantel/cardboard/readme.md

-# Stark
+# Cardboard

-A simple, two-color kanban board.
+A simple, themeable, duochromatic kanban board.

 ## Development

-Use `caddy run` to start a dev server, then go to `http://localhost` to see the app.
+Use `npm run dev` to start both `wrangler` and `esbuild`.

 ## To Do